 About Google Scholar

 Google Scholar is a search engine that provides access to a wide variety of scholarly literature including articles, books, dissertations, conference proceedings, patents (though for patents and prior art, try the Google Patents), legal opinions, and more.
 The results from a Google Scholar search are more focused on academic and scholarly materials than those returned through a standard Google search.
-Google Scholar can be a helpful tool for academic researchers.
+Google Scholar can be a helpful tool for academic researchers, as it searches a very wide body of results and also provides links to things that cite the item appearing in the results list (see below).
 As opposed to the Library's databases, there is no way to limit your search results solely to peer-reviewed articles when using Google Scholar.
 If you have been instructed to find peer-reviewed articles, you should begin your research using the Library’s databases to conduct your research.
 If you need assistance, please go to the reference desk and ask a librarian to help you.

 How to Access Google Scholar